• Skip to secondary menu

 What to feed ducks?

-With Wildfowl and Wetlands Trust research showing that “a bread-heavy diet could make birds physically weaker”, we believe it’s important to choose healthier foodstuffs when going to feed the ducks.
+With Wildfowl and Wetlands Trust research showing that “a bread-heavy diet could make birds physically weaker”, we joined ecologist, writer and presenter Mike Dilger on location for BBC Inside Out to test some more nutritious food options to feed wild ducks.

 All the foods in our test were scattered sparingly over the water of the lake within the Buxton Pavilion Gardens.